chnlhani227-max/FYP2_T88J030_243UT2464K/README.md

 ## Project Description

-This repository contains the source code and supporting files for the FYP2 project titled **Intrusion Detection in WiFi 7 IoT Networks using Edge AI**.
+This repository contains the source code and supporting files for the FYP2 project titled Intrusion Detection in WiFi 7 IoT Networks using Edge AI.

 The project develops an Edge AI-based Intrusion Detection System using physical traffic collection, NS-3 attack simulation, machine learning model training, Raspberry Pi deployment, and Streamlit dashboard visualisation.